 Regulating internal volume in Audacios is quite cumbersome: first you need to click a small volume button, then navigate a very small vertical scale.

 Please replace the button with a horizontal scale always visible on the screen.

-#2 Updated by Artem S. Tashkinov about 1 month ago
+#2 Updated by Artem S. Tashkinov 5 months ago

 Thomas Lange wrote:

 If you don't want to click on the button, hover it and use the mouse wheel to change the volume.

 Erm, great, good to know, only where's a hint for that? ;-)